US inflation at new 40-year high as price increases spread

 For lower-income households — defined as those with incomes below $50,000 — spending on gas reached nearly 10% of all spending on credit and debit cards in the last week of May, the institute said this week.
 That’s up from about 7.5% in February, a steep increase in such a short period.

-Many small businesses are still struggling to keep up with rising costs for supplies and labor, a sign price hikes will continue.
-Andrew McDowell, founder of the With Love Market and Cafe in Los Angeles, said he is paying more for food supplies, workers, and even for reusable bags, which used to cost him 23 cents but now cost 45 cents.
+Many small businesses are still struggling to keep up with rising costs for supplies and labor, a sign that price hikes will continue.
+Andrew McDowell, founder of the With Love Market and Cafe in Los Angeles, said he’s paying more for food supplies, workers and even for reusable bags, which used to cost him 23 cents but now cost 45 cents.

 The company’s chicken BLT now costs 20% more than it did before the pandemic.
-McDowell said he is still grappling with the highest prices for supplies and workers he has ever faced.
-He is planning an audit of all his costs and menu prices and expects he may have to rise prices again, by 10% to 20%.
+McDowell said he’s grappling with the highest prices for supplies and workers he’s ever faced.
+He is planning an audit of all his costs and menu prices and thinks he may have to rise prices again, by 10% to 20%.

 “Every product is impacted, every aspect of the business is affected,” McDowell said.